 Recommend Adhesive or breakaway - PVA

-Please note: A new spool of FibreTuff Medical Grade filament is packaged in a vacuum sealed package with desiccant and shouldn't require drying.
+Please note: A new spool of FibreTuff Medical Grade filament is packaged in a vacuum sealed package with desiccant and will require some desiccant drying.
 If you leave spool exposed to elements over a period of time estimated at 3-4 days, moisture pickup is possible and may effect adhesion for layering.
 An indication of too much moisture is over extrusion or nodules present.
 It is recommended to desiccant dry spool for 10 hrs before printing.

 Ultimaker S5 Printer had utilized nylon parameters with FibreTuff medical grade filament for 3D Printing the part shown in the video at RAPID 2019 .
-The FibreTuff showed remarkable adhesion that utilized cellulose fiber in the biomaterial composition.
+The FibreTuff showed remarkable adhesion that utilized cellulose fiber in the biocompatible composition.